Guido Fawkes: History

 In September 2004, Staines began writing an anonymous blog about British politics under the name of Guido Fawkes, an alternative name of Guy Fawkes, one of the group that plotted to blow up the Palace of Westminster in 1605.
 In February 2005, The Guardian reported that the Fawkes blog shared a fax number with Staines.
 Although he subsequently refused to confirm the links, further media coverage continued to name Staines as Fawkes until the airing of a BBC Radio 4 documentary about him on 10 February 2007, which gave a detailed history and background, and prompted his blog post "So Much for Anonymity".

 In 2005, Guido was voted the best in the Political Commentary category of The Backbencher Political Weblog Awards, run by The Guardian.
-This was an online poll linked to the Guido Fawkes site, and not a poll of Guardian readers specifically.
+It was not a survey of Guardian readers explicitly, but instead an internet poll linked to the Guido Fawkes website.
 In May 2006, Staines (as Guido Fawkes) co-authored a book with Iain Dale, which was critical of the Labour Party's practices since taking office in 1997.

 In April 2006, Staines was one of numerous bloggers subject to an injunction from News International for publishing a picture of the undercover journalist Mazher Mahmood.
 Staines agreed to publish the photo if 10 other bloggers would do so.
 The picture remained on Guido, and, following legal action from George Galloway, was subsequently released into the public domain.

 Guido reported the allegation that Deputy Prime Minister John Prescott was having an extramarital affair with an MP.
 It also named the woman in question, saying that such rumours had long been shared among Westminster journalists, but that the blog was being less hypocritical and breaking the clique by refusing to cover up such stories.
 The coverage of the Prescott affair drew considerable extra traffic to Staines's blog.